HASTE-project/k8s-deployments/README.md

 ## Set up mongodb with helm
 To set up mongodb with helm chart, run following command from a point with access to Ola's kubernetes cluster and with the `values.yaml` file available:

-`helm install --name mongodb --namespace haste -f mongodb/values.yaml stable/mongodb --set serviceType=NodePort`
+`helm install --name mongodb --namespace haste -f mongodb/values.yaml stable/mongodb`

 Any additional parameters can be configured with additional `--set <param>=<value>` entries, full list of parameters available at https://github.com/helm/charts/tree/master/stable/mongodb